Fasaclox/Sport-Finance-Analysis/README.md

 OPEX as a Percentage of Revenue
 OPEX by Expense Subgroup
 Interest and Tax Expenses
-Growth and Trend KPIs:
+4. Growth and Trend KPIs
 Month-over-Month (MoM) Revenue
 Month-over-Month (MoM) Expense
-Purpose
-This report provides valuable insights into the financial performance of the company, helping to:
+Objective
+The report serves to:

-Track revenue streams and profitability trends.
+Analyze and track revenue streams across various business lines and income groups.
-Analyze cost structures and operational efficiency.
-Identify areas for growth by observing MoM trends.
-Technology Used
+Measure profitability through comprehensive margin and net profit metrics.
+Evaluate operational efficiency by comparing expenses (OPEX and COGS) against revenue.
+Provide actionable insights into business growth through month-on-month comparisons.
+Tools and Technologies
-Power BI for report development and visualization
+Power BI for report development and visualization.